xelis-project/xelis-blockchain/README.md

 Every data transfered is done through the Packet system which allow easily to read & transfer data and doing the whole serialization itself.

 The connection for a new peer (took from the queue or a new incoming connections) is executed through a unique tokio task with the same allocated buffer for handshake.
 This prevents any DoS attack on creating multiple task and verifying connection.
 When the peer is verified and valid, we create him his own tasks.
-One for reading incoming packets, one for writing packets to him, and another one for ping loop.
+One for reading incoming packets and one for writing packets to him.
-By separating both directions in two differents task it prevents to block the communication of opposed side.
+By separating both directions in two differents task it prevents blocking the communication of opposed side.

 For transactions propagation, we keep in cache last N transactions sent or received from a peer to not send the same data twice during propagation.

+The daemon also have 3 tokio tasks running:
+- Maintains connections with seed nodes
+- Chain sync (which select a random peer for syncing its chain)
+- Ping task which build a generic ping packet which is send to every peers connected (or build a specific one for each when its necessary)

 ### Handshake